yiisoft/var-dumper/README.md

 In the above `asJson()` will give you nicely formatted code.
 You can remove formatting by passing `false` as the first `$format` argument.

-`$depth` argument allows you to set maximum recursion depth
+`$depth` argument allows you to set maximum recursion depth.

 ## Limitations